-Say a fund makes equal investments from $100 into five companies (see the image above).
+Say a fund makes five $20 investments from a total of $100 into five companies (see the image above).
 If "Company 1" went broke and the other four companies have no losses, then the portfolio has a loss rate of 20%.

 Correlation is the strength of the relationship between two variables.
-Low correlation indicates that the variables are weakly related.
-A negative correlation will mean that when one variable moves in one direction (positive), while the other will move in the opposite direction (negative).
-Alternative investments often have low correlation or negative correlation with traditional listed assets, and this attribute provides valuable diversity to a portfolio with both.
+Low correlation indicates that the variables are weakly related, meaning that the change in value of one variable does not give you much information on how the value of the other variable may change.
+A negative / positive correlation indicates that when the value of one variable changes, the other variable will move in the opposite / same direction.
+Alternative investments often have low correlation or negative correlation with traditional listed assets, and adding investments to an investment portfolio will generally improve its diversification.

 Private Debt (private credit)

 Is the investment of capital to acquire the debt of private companies as opposed to an equity stake.
 So, rather than becoming a company's owner (by taking equity) investors provide credit.
-Companies typically borrow from private debt investors to grow their businesses.
+Companies typically borrow from private debt investors to grow their businesses as more traditional sources of debt funding (i.e. banks), are unwilling to lend them money.
 Investors who provide private debt take the view that by providing the capital, they enable that growth and, all things being equal, will receive a return on their investment of the debt capital.